Nick-cpp/tux/README.md

-if you use arch by the way you can download this package on AUR ( yay -S tux-colored )
+if you use arch by the way you can download this package from AUR ( yay -S tux-colored )

 compilation from source code: